BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/16 Majority Element II/Theory.md

 5. Elif nums[i] == element1, counter1+=1
 6. Elif nums[i] == element2, counter2+=1
 7. Else counter1-=1 and counter2-=1
-8. After iterating over the array, we can maually check for whether element 1 and element 2 are majority elements or not.
+8. After iterating over the array, we can manually check for whether element 1 and element 2 are majority elements or not.

 <br>